Event-Driven Architecture Explained

 Despite these disadvantages, for enterprise-level microservice systems, an event-driven design is usually the superior option.
 The advantages—scalability, loose coupling, and DevOps friendliness—outweigh the disadvantages.

 What are the factors you need to keep in mind when picking up a microservices development company?
-Get to know all about it by downloading our eBook titled ‘Choose the best microservices vendor and trim the costs’.

 Now that you have decided on an event-driven architecture, it's time to pick an event framework.
 The manner in which your events are produced and consumed is a critical component of your system.
 There are plenty of established frameworks and options available, and selecting the best one takes time and research.